-Arthroscopy was practiced in this department since early 1960s.
+Arthroscopy was practiced in this department since the early 1960s.
 It became a much more popular technique in Hong Kong after the first “Arthroscopic Instructional Course and Workshop” held by the International Arthroscopic Association in our department in 1985.

-The work of Division of Sports and Arthroscopic Surgery in the Department of Orthopaedics and Traumatology can be described using the “Three-pillars” concept, namely clinical service, teaching and research.
+The work of the Division of Sports and Arthroscopic Surgery in the Department of Orthopaedics and Traumatology can be described using the “Three-pillars” concept, namely clinical service, teaching and research.

-At the current moment, Division of Sports and Arthroscopic Surgery provides service in the field of sports medicine related problem in shoulder (including acromioclavicular joint), knee (including patello-femoral joint) and hip.
+At the current moment, Division of Sports and Arthroscopic Surgery provides service in the field of sports medicine related problem in the shoulder (including acromioclavicular joint), knee (including patello-femoral joint) and hip.
 The more common pathologies that we treat include: shoulder dislocation and instability, rotator cuff tear, frozen shoulder, acromioclavicular joint dislocation and arthritis, cuff tear arthropathy of shoulder, isolated cartilage injury of knee, meniscal tear, quadriceps tendon rupture, patellar tendon rupture, anterior cruciate ligament tear, posterior cruciate ligament tear, patellar dislocation and instability, hip labral tear, snapping hip, etc.

-We conduct six outpatient clinics for general public every week, including one general outpatient clinic, two sports outpatient clinic (one on shoulder, one on hip and knee), one pre-operation assessment clinic, one post-operation clinic and one new case clinic.
+We conduct six outpatient clinics for the general public every week, including one general outpatient clinic, two sports outpatient clinics (one on shoulder, one on hip and knee), one pre-operation assessment clinic, one post-operation clinic and one new case clinic.
 We provide care to a total of more than 2,000 outpatients each year.

 Despite the fact that anterior cruciate ligament reconstruction is a commonly performed operation, significant issues in terms of suboptimal graft incorporation within the bone tunnel, lack of suitable tools for outcome assessment and potential inaccuracy in tunnel position are still areas that receive a lot of attention.
 Many surgeons believe that there is still much room for improvement in this most commonly performed operation in the field of Sports Medicine.
-In order to address this, Division of Sports and Arthroscopic Surgery is now investigating possible methods in improving the result of ACL reconstruction, through both basic science approach (e.g. enhancing graft incorporation in ACL reconstruction using strontium and stem cell technology, improving precision of tunnel position placement through computer navigation surgery) and clinical approach (by developing new surgical method in ACL reconstruction).
+In order to address this, Division of Sports and Arthroscopic Surgery is now investigating possible methods in improving the result of ACL reconstruction, through both the basic science approach (e.g. enhancing graft incorporation in ACL reconstruction using strontium and stem cell technology, improving precision of tunnel position placement through computer navigation surgery) and the clinical approach (by developing new surgical method in ACL reconstruction).
 The classic “pivot shift” test is now revisited using motion analysis technique.
-We believe that this will lead to a better understanding in ACL reconstruction surgery and hopefully result in improvement in the standard of care in this commonly performed operation.
+We believe that this will lead to a better understanding in ACL reconstruction surgery and will hopefully result in improvement in the standard of care in this commonly performed operation.

 Management of chondral lesion is currently a popular topic of discussion in the world of orthopaedics.
 Autologous chondrocyte implantation is considered to be the standard of care.
 Despite of the high cost, the regenerated tissue is still far from optimal.
-We are now working with the Department of Medical Engineering of the University of Hong Kong to explore the possibility of combining a novel scaffold and stem cell technology in treating this problem.
+We are now working with the Department of Medical Engineering of the University of Hong Kong to explore the possibility of combining a novel scaffold and stem cell technology in treating this issue.
 We hope that this will result in an ultimate solution for this difficult clinical problem.

 - Role of Strontium in interfacial tissue engineering in tendon healing and ligament reconstruction